ADGEfficiency/rl-resources/readme.md

 ## Start coding

-To train a reinforcement learning agent you need three things - an environment (look at [Open AI gym](https://github.com/openai/gym/tree/master/gym)), an agent (see below) and code to run the experiments.
+To train a reinforcement learning agent you need three things - an environment ([look at Open AI gym](https://github.com/openai/gym)), an agent and code to run the experiments.

 Start out building simple agents and code to run experiments.
 A list of agents to work through is given below: